Github-Saurabh0/wearl-woo-addon/README.md

 # 🛒 Wearl Woo Addon

 **Wearl Woo Addon** is a modern and lightweight **WooCommerce extension** developed by **[Wearl Technologies](https://wearl.co.in)**.
-It adds custom features, automation, and enhancements to your WordPress + WooCommerce store — built with scalability, clean structure, and secure coding practices.
+It adds custom features, automation, and enhancements to your WordPress + WooCommerce store, built with scalability, clean structure, and secure coding practices.

 ---